中断处理

 function.

 It is the end of the fourth part about interrupts and interrupt handling in the Linux kernel.
-We saw the initialization of the Task State Segment in this part and initialization of the different interrupt handlers as Divide Error
+We saw the initialization of the in this part and initialization of the different interrupt handlers as Divide Error

 , Page Fault